sgomezmelo/Landau-de-Gennes-dGFEM/README.md

 ## Calculation of director orientation ##

 To compute the preferred director orientation, the script "Landau_de_Gennes_Qvectorized.py" must be run.
-This script requires a Fenics suitable xdmf file, whose physical surfaces on which strong anchoring is enforced must be labelled with the same tag.
+This script requires a Fenics suitable xdmf file, whose physical surfaces on which strong anchoring is enforced must be labelled with a single tag.
 Such tag is also required as input for the program.
 The script then computes the Q tensor field minimizer to the Landau de Gennes and saves it as an xdmf file.
 The user may then extract the Q tensor field at the mesh points and diagonalize it with standard packages (such as numpy.linalg).
 The director will be the vector with the largest eigenvalue.

 ## Simulation of optical experiments ##